 Online inspection, control and surveillance system for food of animal origin

-The application will provide SENASA users with timely and reliable access to information on establishments that prepare food of animal origin and enable them to follow up on inspections and areas of nonconformity.
-This will enhance SENASA's capacity to properly oversee the entire production chain and thus ensure the safety of products of animal origin produced in the country for domestic consumers and trading partners.
+The application will provide the users of Costa Rica's National Animal Health Service (SENASA) with timely and reliable access to information on establishments that prepare food of animal origin, and enable them to follow up on inspections and areas where there is noncompliance.
+This will enhance SENASA's capacity to properly oversee the entire production chain and, as such, ensure the safety of products of animal origin.

 Background